Please read the following for information on:

 Communication

 If you want a cell phone, the “typical” U.S. cell phone won’t work.
 In order to accept the local SIM card it must be a GSM or tri band cell phone.
 You can purchase cheap cell phones in Kinshasa for around $20.00.
-You must purchase a SIM card in Kinshasa and pre-paid phone cards/or time units (called unites).
-They are sold in denominations of $5, $10, and $25 or $100.
+You must purchase a SIM card in Kinshasa and pre-paid phone cards/or time units (called ‘unites’).
 These pre-paid cards are easily available throughout Kinshasa and in other large cities in Congo.
-There are several phone companies, Vodacom, Tigo, CCT and Air Tel.
+There are several phone companies, Vodacom, Aitel, Orange, and Africel.
 You can purchase a sim card at any of their stores located around the city.
-If you are staying at MPH there is a VOIP phone available to guests for $2.00 a call for up to an hour of conversation for both local and international calls.
-There is also free internet for guests.
+There is also free internet for guests at MPH so you can use apps which use the internet for calls (such as WhatsApp).
 You will find many cyber cafes throughout Kinshasa and in many other cities in Congo.

 Dress